-In the 2014 report "The future of Europe is Science" the European Commission highlights that science is a powerful tool for shaping the future of Europe and showcases how Science education has an important role to educate the future scientists.
-With a decreasing number of young people interested in the science topics and careers, Science education is in the agenda of EU and national science and education authorities for some years and it is a priority in the current R&I Framework Programme.
+In the 2014 report The future of Europe is Science, the European Commission highlights how science is a powerful tool for shaping the future of Europe and showcases how science education has an important role in breeding future scientists.
+With a decreasing number of young people interested in scientific topics and careers, science education has been on the EU agenda, and that of national science and education authorities, for some years and it is a top priority in the current R&I Framework Programme.

-Science education priority within RRI is thus related to the improvement of science and technology literacy in the society, as well as creating audiences for STEM (Science, Technology, Engineering and Mathematics).
-To make science more attractive to young people that could pursue careers in STEM, it is necessary to innovate in several areas and involve different actors in science education, from formal to informal education, from curriculum to teaching methods.
-The European Commission highlights the following areas and actors:
+Science education's priority within the RRI scenario is thus related to the need for an improvement of science and technology literacy in society, including the urgency of promoting audiences receptive to STEM disciplines (Science, Technology, Engineering and Mathematics).
+To make science more attractive to young people, who could potentially pursue STEM careers, innovation in several areas and involvement of different actors in science education (from formal to informal education, from curriculum to teaching methods), is paramount.
+To this purpose, the European Commission highlights the need to increase the involvement of the following areas and actors:

 - different levels of the education system,

 - universities and other higher education establishments,

 - research and innovation funding and performing organizations,

-- civil society organizations and NGO's,
+- civil society organizations and NGOs,

+- industry,

-- industry, policymakers,
+- policymakers,

 - professors,

 - teachers,

-- students and pupils, - Science museums and science centres.
+- students and pupils,

+- science museums and science centres.

-Science education plays an important role not only in educating future scientists, but also in developing the science literacy tools in all social actors to participate in the R&I process.
+Science education plays an important role not only in shaping future scientists but also in developing the science literacy tools for all social actors to participate in the R&I process.